World leaders pledge $400 billion to boost clean energy and renewables | DW | 25.09.2021

 Among the promises is a German commitment to increase its own proportion of renewable energy in total electricity consumption to 65% by 2030.

-The German government has also committed to providing €7 billion towards speeding up the market rollout of hydrogen technology in Germany.
+The government has also committed to providing €7 billion toward speeding up the market rollout of hydrogen technology in Germany.

 -